 Bicycles and helmets are required for Lesson 3.
-This lesson is all "on-bike" and is designed for students who know how already know how to ride a bicycle.
+This lesson is all "on-bike" and is designed for students who already know how to ride a bicycle.
 The instructor may acquire bicycles with training wheels for students who are still learning to ride.

-Students will practice properly fitting a bicycle helmet and performing a pre-ride safety check.
-(Note: If these were done in Lesson 2, this part of the lesson may be presented as review).
+Students will practice properly fitting a bicycle helmet and performing a preride safety check.
+(Note: If these activities were done in Lesson 2 this part of the lesson may be presented as review).

+Students will learn and practice foundational skills needed to bicycle safely on trails and sidewalks and to prepare them for riding on the road and other more advanced skills.
 The bicycling drills occur on a bicycle course set up by the instructor and include proper starting, braking, riding in a straight line, and turning.